bihellzin/quake-parser/README.md

 Python 3.6.9
 ```

-You must have pip installed, if you doesn't install [here](https://pip.pypa.io/en/stable/installing/).
+You must have pip installed.
+If you doesn't, install [here](https://pip.pypa.io/en/stable/installing/).
 Finally, install virtualenv with the command below.
 ```
 python -m pip install virtualenv
 ```